gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 ### Merge request cannot retrieve the pipeline status

-This can occur for one of two reasons:

-- Sidekiq doesn't pick up the changes fast enough
+This can occur if Sidekiq doesn't pick up the changes fast enough.
-- Because of the bug described in [#41545](https://gitlab.com/gitlab-org/gitlab-ce/issues/41545)

 #### Sidekiq